3 Top Reasons to Use a Night Light for Better Sleep + How to Choose

 One key to help your baby with sleeping

-, is to keep night wakings as short as
+through the night, is to keep night wakings as short as

 possible, in order to disturb sleep minimally.